California in a race to bridge digital divide as schools near virtual reopening

-FRESNO, California (KSEE) — A California Department of Education study reported the state is short 1 million technology education devices.
+FRESNO, California (KGPE) — A California Department of Education study reported the state is short 1 million technology education devices.

 That includes 700,000 laptops and 300,000 WiFi hotspots, which equates to a cost $500 million.